All of my favorite places to eat, drink, shop, explore and more in San Francisco.

 If you happen to find yourself in the Dogpatch neighborhood, make sure to stop by Neighbor Bakehouse.
-It’s a total hole in the wall but has some really delicious pastries and fresh loaves of sourdough.
+It’s a total hole in the wall but has some really delicious pastries, incredible pizza and fresh loaves of sourdough.
 If you like almond flavored things, get the almond bostock.

 It’s my favorite food so it get’s it’s own category.